-The primary reasons for EDI “enveloping” are to manage EDI Interchange routing, and to enable your EDI system know how to process inbound transmissions (this also applies to the enveloping data you send to your trading partners).
+The primary reasons for EDI “enveloping” are to manage EDI interchange routing and to enable your EDI system to know how to process inbound transmissions (this also applies to the enveloping data you send to your trading partners).
 Your EDI software needs to know where a transaction (message) begins and ends.
 It also needs to determine which trading partner transmitted the data and what type of transactions were received, for example, purchase orders or invoices.

 When transmitting EDI data to trading partners, it is necessary to “wrap” the individual transactions using “envelopes”.
 There are various envelope types and each representing different levels.
 Each “envelope” has one beginning and one ending segment that carries certain control information.
 Generally, the EDI envelope structure is comprised of three levels (although in some instances only two are used).
 The first (inner-most and lowest level) envelope wraps a single transaction, for example, a single Purchase Order or Invoice.
 The second (middle) envelope level wraps a group of “like” transaction types, for example, all Purchase Orders or Invoices (for the same partner).
 The third (outer-most) envelope is one interchange and wraps all transactions and groups for one trading partner, and carries the necessary routing information to ensure the interchange arrives successfully at its destination.

 In the ANSI X12 standards, the first/inner-most (transaction) level of enveloping uses the ST (Transaction Set Header) and SE (Transaction Set Trailer) segments to identify the beginning and ending of each transaction.
 Each individual transaction will be enclosed (wrapped) inside these two segments.